Israel disputes U.N. report finding it may have committed Gaza war crimes

 There was no immediate comment from Hamas, the dominant Palestinian movement in the Gaza Strip, which the report said might bear responsibility for war crimes that included "indiscriminate" firing of rockets at Israeli towns.

-"It is regrettable that the report fails to recognize the profound difference between Israel's moral behavior during Operation Protective Edge and the terror organizations it confronted," the Israeli Foreign Ministry said in a statement, referring to the 50-day Gaza war last July and August.
+"It is regrettable that the report fails to recognise the profound difference between Israel's moral behaviour during Operation Protective Edge and the terror organisations it confronted," the Israeli Foreign Ministry said in a statement, referring to the 50-day Gaza war last July and August.

 "In defending itself against attacks, Israel's military acted according to the highest international standards."